Year 6

 Maths

-• Mastery approach using Power maths - a UK curriculum mastery programme designed to spark curiosity, excitement and nurture confidence in maths.
+- We follow a mastery approach using Power maths - a UK curriculum mastery programme designed to spark curiosity, excitement and nurture confidence in maths.
+It also develops oracy skills, which are so important during a child’s time at primary school.

-• Lessons are supplemented through Active maths, maths through stories and various problem-solving resources
+- Lessons are supplemented through arithmetic lessons and various problem-solving resources.

 English